A Guide to First Fruits

 The three pilgrimage festivals beautifully illustrate the common thread of redemption, grace and future hope.
 God has woven them throughout the story of humanity.

-Perhaps First Fruits’ ultimate significance is in pointing us to the example of God giving his best for us.
-He did so by laying down the life of His only Son in our place.
+Perhaps First Fruits in the Bible’s ultimate significance is in pointing us to the example of God giving His best for us.
+He did so by laying down the life of His only Son in our place, and then raising Him back to life.

 Only with the Spirit’s indwelling power can we sow seeds of life in people’s hearts.
 That is how we will play a role in God’s salvation story.